Why is BTC to EUR pair important to traders?

 Bitcoin is the foremost cryptocurrency in the world.
 Decentralised at its core, Bitcoin transactions do not require a middleman, meaning no banks or other authorities are involved.
 In addition to being an alternative payment network and a store of value, Bitcoin offers great opportunities for traders.

-The first Bitcoin transaction was to buy 2 pizzas
+- The first Bitcoin transaction was the purchase of two pizzas.

 Follow the Bitcoin price chart live at Currency.com to spot the best opportunity to enter a trade.

-The Euro Is the official currency of the European Union.
-It has been adopted by 19 of the 28 Member States, who are thus part of the Eurozone.
-It is currently the second most influential currency in the world, representing about 21% of international foreign currency reserves held by central banks.
+The Euro is the official currency of the European Union.
+It has been adopted by 19 of the 27 Member States, who are thus part of the Eurozone.
+It is currently the second-most influential currency in the world, representing about 32.3 per cent of international foreign currency reserves held by central banks.

-Those, interested in BTC/EUR pair trading, should keep a close watch of crypto market news as well as major political and economic events in the Eurozone.
+Those interested in Bitcoin to Euro pair trading should keep a close watch of crypto market news as well as major political and economic events in the Eurozone.